fastai/imagenet-fast/aws/README.md

 To create new spot instance and mount EFS: python_scripts/end2end_demo.ipynb

 ### Running Fastai on Imagenet
-1. `python run_script.py -p myproject -i p2.xlarge -ami ami-b67711ce --use-fastai -sargs "-sargs '-a resnet50 -j 7 --epochs 100 -b 128 --loss-scale 128 --fp16 --world-size 8' -multi"`
+1. `python run_script.py -p myproject -iname imagenet-instance -itype p2.xlarge -ami ami-b67711ce --use-fastai -sargs "-sargs '-a resnet50 -j 7 --epochs 100 -b 128 --loss-scale 128 --fp16 --world-size 8' -multi"`
-2. This should launch an instance.
+2. This should launch an instance named {-iname}.
 SSH into the box, run tmux -a.
 You should start to see output

-#### Pipeline:
+#### Pipeline: `run_script.py` -> `train_imagenet.sh` -> `fastai_imagenet.py`
 Passing `--use-fastai` as an argument uploads the script `train_imagenet.sh` .
 It then runs the script with the supplied arguments `-sargs '-a resnet50 -j 7 --epochs 1 -b 128 --loss-scale 128 --fp16 --world-size 8`, `-multi` and `-p myproject`